 However, being in the Sixth Form is not just about hard work; there are many opportunities for fun: house competitions, charity events, extra-curricular activities and clubs.
 Students in the Sixth Form are also able to organise and run a wide range of clubs.

 We see our students flourish as they take on extra responsibility in the Sixth Form: mentoring younger students, acting as hosts and guides on numerous school occasions, interviewing new members of staff, planning events, directing plays, running the Christian Union and School Council.
 In Year 12, over half the year group write letters of application for the Senior Order, our senior team of prefects who work closely with the senior staff of the school to ensure that the school runs smoothly.

 A large majority of LMS students stay on into our Sixth Form.
 With the expanded Sixth Form provision created in 2010 there are plenty of new faces in the Sixth Form each year though as students join us from a wide range of schools across London.
 Newcomers can be assured of a warm welcome and should not be concerned that friendship cliques are already established.

 We look forward to welcoming you.
-Please make a note of our open days in the Autumn Term when you can meet staff and classmates.
+Please make a note of our open evening when you can meet our staff and sixth form students.

 At LMS, in addition to a very successful A Level RS course we also have our Beliefs and values programme for KS5.
 This is a non-examined opportunity (one lesson per fortnight) that is given to every Year 12 and Year 13 student and is delivered by members of the RS department and the School Chaplain.